Machine learning with neural networks: Self-organising maps

-In other words, Kohonen's algorithm learns by distributing the weight vectors to reflect the distribution of input patterns.
-For the distribution (\ref{eq:inputP}) of inputs one may hope that the weights end up distributed uniformly in the parallelogram.
-This is roughly how it works (Figure \figref{C9S3NetEx}), but there are problems at the boundaries.
-Why this happens is quite clear: for the distribution (\ref{eq:inputP}) there are no patterns outside the parallelogram that can draw the elastic net very close to the boundary.
+In summary, Kohonen's algorithm learns by distributing the weight vectors of the output neurons to reflect the distribution of input patterns.
+In general this works well, but problems occur at the boundaries.
+Why this happens is quite clear (Figure \figref{C9S3NetEx}): since the density of patterns outside the parallelogram is low, the elastic network cannot be drawn very close to the boundary.
+To analyse how the boundaries affect learning for Kohonen's rule, consider the steady-state condition